danny-baker/deploy-beast-datascience-vm/README.md

-# Deploy a beast data science virtual machine on Azure using Bicep
+# Deploy a BEAST data science virtual machine on Azure, using Bicep
 This guide will help you customise and deploy (almost) any virtual machine from Microsoft Azure, preconfigured for data science applications, with a running Jupyter Hub server out-of-the-box.

 This is an example of deploying cloud infrastructure-as-code using a new domain specific language called Bicep.
 The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
 If you don't know linux, don't worry: out of the box it autoruns a Jupyter Hub server giving you instant (secure) access to Jhub from the browser of your local machine, running remotely on your VM.
 Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM, 32TB SSD disks, and 1500+ MBit/s internet speeds.
 Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.